 \subsubsection{Realistic dynamic MRI data}

 Pelvis areas of seven healthy participants (five women), ranging in age from 23 to 31 years, and in weight from 58 to 81, were imaged.
-Subjects were imaged with a 1.5T MRI scanner (MAGNETOM Avanto, Siemens AG, Healthcare Sector, Erlangen, Germany) using a spine/phased array coil combination.
-The scanning protocol included one high resolution static 3D scan of the stationary pelvic floor, T$_{1}$/T$_{2}$W bSSFP images (TR: $170.84 ms$, echo time: $0.99 ms$, flip angle: 32$^{\circ}$, field of view: $277 \times 320 mm^2$, pixel size: $0.83 \times 0.83 mm^2$, slice thickness: $2 mm$.
-For dynamic MRI acquisitions, T$_{1}$/T$_{2}$W bSSFP images (TR: 125 ms, echo time: 1.25 ms, flip angle: 52$^{\circ}$, field of view: $299 x 350 mm^2$, pixel size: 1.36 x 1.36 mm$^2$, slice thickness: 6 mm, multi-planar configuration) were recorded during a 1:20-minutes forced breathing exercise.
+Subjects were imaged with a 1.5T MRI scanner (MAGNETOM Avanto, Siemens AG, Healthcare Sector, Erlangen, Germany) using a spine/phased array coil combination and $T_{1}/T_{2}$ weighted balanced steady-state free precession sequences ($T_{1}/T_{2}W$ bSSFP).
+A quasi-isotropic 3D static image was recorded during a maximum expiration apnea of 18 seconds.
+Multi-planar dynamic acquisition assuring full coverage of the pelvic region was recorded during a $80$ s forced breathing exercise.
 During this exercise, the subject alternately inspired and expired at maximum capacity.
-Subjects were also instructed to increase the pelvic pressure to the maximum inspiration and contrary to contract the pelvic floor during the expiration.
-These actions increased the intra-abdominal pressure, causing deformities of the pelvic organs.
+Subjects were also instructed to increase pelvic pressure at the maximum inspiration and then to contract abdominal muscles during the expiration.
+These actions increased the intra-abdominal pressure, causing deformations of the pelvic organs.
 Spatial configuration of the multi-planar acquisition is described in detail in~\cite{ogier20193d}.
 The study was approved by the local human research committee and was conducted in conformity with the Declaration of Helsinki.
-Since no extrageneous liquids was injected into pelvic cavities in this study, only the segmentation of the bladder was performed and the analysis focused exclusively on this organ.
+Since no extraneous liquids was injected into pelvic cavities in this study, only the segmentation of the bladder was performed and the analysis focused exclusively on this organ.
 For each subject, the three-dimensional dynamic sequences acquired in multi-planar configurations allowed the reconstruction of nearly 400 bladder volumes generated at a rate of 8 volumes per second.
 Bladder volume of each subject was computed from the manual segmentation of the static acquisition.
 Bladder volume presented a large variability among subjects (values were ranged from 48 cm$^3$ to 403 cm$^3$).
 Since the scanning duration is short relative to the organ motion, spatio-temporal reconstructions were performed outside the MR scanner to recover the missing data using diffeomorphic registration as detailed in~\cite{ogier20193d}.